yvonne90190/Vector-Space-Model/WSM_Project2/README.md

     Exact:        0.3111
 ```
 ## Paper Report
 [ _WSM_Project2.pdf_](https://www.dropbox.com/s/1kscu4zbpo8zp54/WSM_Project2.pdf?dl=0) provide a short description of what I did and some analysis of what you learned.
-You should including :
+Including :
 1. Un-interpolated mean average precision numbers for all 8 runs.
 2. Precision at rank 10 documents for all 8 runs.
 3. An analysis of the advantages or disadvantages of stemming, IDF, and the different smoothing techniques.